salt-lick/iota-nelson-node/README.md

 # iota-nelson-node with docker-compose

-This repository contains the docker-compose file to get started with an iota node enhanced through Nelson
+This repository contains the docker-compose file to get started with an iota node enhanced through Nelson.cli and Nelson.mon

-Nelson is a tool meant to be used with IOTA's IRI Node.
-It automatically manages neighbors of your full node, negotiating connections, finding new neighbors and protecting against bad actors.

 ## Getting Started